 Before a member is admitted they are visited and scrutinised by TSA’s Secretary General to ensure their premises, people, systems, procedures, health and safety and quality is up to the required standard.
 Work samples are also scrutinised by members of TSA Council who are themselves actively engaged in practising survey companies.

 TSA therefore expects every member to meet its very high standards and maintain this throughout membership to give you confidence in the survey product or advice you purchase.
 In the unlikely event a client feels let down there is a TSA complaints procedure.
-Only two complaints against members have been received in the 35+ year history of TSA.
 There is also a client satisfaction questionnaire available on this site.

 Using TSA’s website you can find member companies close to your base for ease of meetings and briefings or close to your site which may provide other efficiencies.
 We have over 180 member companies, covering all kinds of survey disciplines.